 In consultation with the Diverse Actions team, and in response to many conversations with artists around the labour of application processes and direct competition with peers, we piloted a different approach.
 We asked eight artists who identify as from the African diaspora, South, East, and South East Asian diaspora, Middle East and North African diaspora; artists who are ethnically diverse, and who experience racism, with whom we have deep working relationships, and who have a strong understanding of Fierce, to personally nominate artists for the Lab programme.
 We asked them to consider the following things when they decided their nominations:

 Artists who have not previously heavily engaged with Fierce (i.e. never been through our commissioning programmes, artist development programmes, or attended more than 3 editions of the festival)

 – Artists who are at a stage in their career which means this opportunity has the potential to deeply impact their practice and growth as an artist.

 – Working in one of the following art forms; live art, experimental theatre, experimental dance, contemporary performance, performance art, experimental cabaret, art activism, social engaged practice, club performance, performance installation.

-The LAB 2019 cohort was hosted throughout the week by LAB Host Suriya Aisha.
-Suriya was part of our artist development programme Fierce FWD in 2017, /18 during that edition of the festival show, which hosted closed meet-ups for various identifying artists.
+– The Lab 2019 cohort was hosted throughout the week by Suriya Aisha.
+Suriya was part of our artist development programme Fierce FWD in 2017/18 during that edition of the festival, which hosted closed meet-ups for various identifying artists.

-2019 Fierce Lab feedback was overwhelmingly positive, and we continue to seek appropriate funding to run the programme at future festivals, as the previous cohort to nominate names for upcoming cohorts.
+We continue to seek appropriate funding to run the programme at future festivals.